CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/input-data-install_pcluster.md

 ```

 CMAQ Parallel Cluster is configured to have 1.2 Terrabytes of space on /fsx filesystem (minimum size allowed for lustre /fsx), to allow multiple output runs to be stored.
-CMAQ Cycle Cloud is configured to have 1 Terrabytes of space on the /shared filesystem, to allow multiple output runs to be stored.

 ## For Parallel Cluster: Obtain the Input data from a public S3 Bucket